 The Framlingham History Society (in full: “Framlingham & District Local History & Preservation Society”) is a volunteer-run charity (number 274201).
 It aims to encourage and foster interest in the social history of the town and the surrounding district.

-It holds monthly talks by local historians during the Winter months, and visits to local places of historic interest in the summer.
+It holds monthly talks by local historians during the Winter months, and arranges visits to local places of historic interest in the summer.

 Newsletters are published twice a year with both news and scholarly articles on local history topics.
 Shorter articles are published here.